Pressidentt/WebSecurity_documentation/content/en/docs/Important note/_index.md

 ---

-title: "Getting Started"
+title: "Important note"
-linkTitle: "Getting Started"
+linkTitle: "Important note"
 weight: 2
 description: >
-  In this part, we are going to set up everyting.
+  We are not going to show how entirely Nest Js framework works, it is too big and its own documentation does great job with that.
+What we will show, is how security standarts are applied in that framework.
 ---
 <!--
 {{% pageinfo %}}